-- Advocate for the inclusion of D/HH students in mainstream educational settings in Deaf Schools and/or programs to ensure access to specialized services. - Provide training for educators and school administrators on the unique needs of D/HH students through experiential experts and D/HH professionals.
+- Advocate for the inclusion of D/HH, DB, and D/HH+ students in mainstream educational settings while ensuring access to specialized services. - Provide training for educators and school administrators on the unique needs of D/HH students.

 5. Raise Awareness and Educate Lawmakers: